Medical assistance in dying: Independent reviews

 The Committee's second report was tabled in Parliament on February 15, 2023.
 The Government of Canada issued a response to this second report in June 2023.

 In October 2023, the Committee was given the task of undertaking a study on Canada's readiness prior to the law expanding in March 2024 to allow MAID requests for mental disorders.
-On January 29, 2024, the Committee released a third report laying out its recommendations about the degree of preparedness in Canada for the safe application of MAID for these requests The Government of Canada will consider this report and will issue a response within the required timeframe.
+On January 29, 2024, the Committee released a third report laying out its recommendations about the degree of preparedness in Canada for the safe application of MAID for these requests.
+The Government of Canada tabled its response to this third report in Parliament on May 28, 2024.

 Learn more about: